 Role - European Statutory Instruments Committee

-The EU (Withdrawal) Act 2018 gives Ministers wide powers to make regulations to deal with the "deficiencies in retained EU law" which may result from the UK's withdrawal from the EU.
-It allows them a choice of procedure and most regulations will first be laid as "proposed negative instruments", which after a "sifting" process, will be laid as statutory instruments (SIs).
-The proposed negative instruments will appear on the gov.uk website.
+The EU (Withdrawal) Act 2018 gave Ministers wide powers to make regulations to deal with the "deficiencies in retained EU law" resulting from the UK's withdrawal from the EU.
+It allows them a choice of procedure and most regulations are first laid as "proposed negative instruments", which after a "sifting" process, are laid as statutory instruments (SIs).
+The proposed negative instruments appear on the gov.uk website.

-The committees will have 10 sitting days, beginning the day after the proposed negative instrument is laid, to scrutinise the instrument and make their recommendations.
-If either of the committees recommend that a proposed negative should be upgraded to the affirmative procedure, the Minister may either accept the recommendation or reject it—which case the Minister must make a written statement explaining why.
+The committees have 10 sitting days, beginning the day after the proposed negative instrument is laid, to scrutinise the instrument and make their recommendations.
+If either of the committees recommend that a proposed negative should be upgraded to the affirmative procedure, the Minister may either accept the recommendation or reject it—in which case the Minister must make a written statement explaining why.